PozhiloyPumba/PozhiloyPumba/README.md

 ## About me

-I'm Ivanov Ivan, at the moment I'm 2nd year studentof MIPT (Moscow Institute of Physics and Technology)!
+I'm Ivanov Ivan, at the moment I'm 3nd year student of MIPT (Moscow Institute of Physics and Technology)!
 Here you can see some of my projects:

 ### What I'm currently learning: